rancher/rke2/developer-docs/upgrading_kubernetes.md

 * images.go:  `KubernetesVersion = "v1.19.5"`
 * version.sh: `KUBERNETES_VERSION=${KUBERNETES_VERSION:-v1.19.5}`

 Once these changes are made, submit a PR for review and let CI complete.
 When CI is finished and 2 approvals are had, merge the PR.
-CI will run for te master merge.
+CI will run for the master merge.

 ## RKE2 Release RC